-Wild boar, although not native to the Americas, were brought here by early European explorers and later introduced to parts of the United States for hunting purposes.
-Today, due to escapes from privately owned hunting preserves as well as illegal translocation, wild boar have been reported in 45 out of 50 states in the U.S.
+Wild hog, although not native to the Americas, were brought here by early European explorers and later introduced to parts of the United States for hunting purposes.
+Today, due to escapes from privately owned hunting preserves as well as illegal translocation, wild hog have been reported in 45 out of 50 states in the U.S.

 Solunar Calendar: According to a theory laid out by John Alden Knight in 1926, animal movement is affected by the position and fullness of the moon.
 This theory was said to be used by hunters and fishermen long before Knight’s theory was published and is still widely accepted and adopted today.